expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 ## Usage in the bare React Native app

-Previously, `AuthSession` used Expo servers to create a proxy between your application and the auth provider (note: deprecated).
+In managed apps, `AuthSession` uses Expo servers to create a proxy between your application and the auth provider.
 If you'd like, you can also create your own proxy service.

 ### Proxy Service